 The major content of this course deals with Criminal statutes that the new peace officer would most likely deal with during the course of their first year of employment as well as formalization of Minnesota Traffic Code as prescribed by the Minnesota Board of Peace Officer Standards and Training.
 Students wil learn the importance of a proper knowledge of Criminal and Traffic Statutes.
 Students will also learn how to take a situation and decide what charges should be filed (what laws have been broken).
-(Prerequisites: College level reading and writing; LAWE 1105 and 1112, or open to Protective Agent certificate program).
+(Prerequisites: LAWE 1105 or CRJU 1305; ENGL 1117; LAWE 1112).
 (3 C).